misterseyiayeni/Autonomous-Retail-Module/README.md

 # Autonomous-Retail-Module
-Autonomous Retail Module (ARM) for Loss Prevention.
+Autonomous Retail Module (ARM) for loss prevention at retail businesses.

 ## The Three Core Stages of the ARM System